teharmond/planning-center-api/README.md

     bearerToken: "your_access_token",
     refreshToken: "your_refresh_token", // required for autoRefresh
     autoRefresh: true, // enables automatic token refresh
+    clientId: "your_oauth_client_id", // required for token refresh
+    clientSecret: "your_oauth_client_secret", // required for token refresh
     lastRefreshedAt: new Date(), // optional, for proactive refresh
     tokenExpiryMs: 7200000, // optional, defaults to 2 hours
     onTokenRefresh: async (tokens) => {